Bethesda, 20894, MD,

 Discover the latest software purchases and digital transformation initiatives being undertaken by U.S. National Library of Medicine and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 6500 U.S. National Library of Medicine employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-Our database provides customer insight and contextual information on which enterprise applications and software systems U.S. National Library of Medicine is running and its propensity to invest more and deepen its relationship with Amazon Web Services (AWS) , Adobe Systems or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems U.S. National Library of Medicine is running and its propensity to invest more and deepen its relationship with Adobe Systems , Amazon Web Services (AWS) or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing U.S. National Library of Medicine revenues, which have grown to $415.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for U.S. National Library of Medicine intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.